 What Is Amphetamine Addiction and How Does It Develop?

-Substance addiction is a complex disease that is chronic and frequently progressive in nature without treatment.
-A person can be diagnosed with amphetamine addiction if they have developed both a physical and psychological dependency on the drug.
-Being dependent one way or another is still serious and may require treatment, but substance addiction involves more than just the physical dependency.
+Substance addiction is a chronic and progressive disease.
+A person may receive an amphetamine addiction diagnosis if they have developed both a physical and psychological dependency on the drug.
+Being dependent one way or another is still serious and may require treatment, but amphetamine addiction involves more than just physical dependency.
 It can also entail mental and behavioral dependencies on the drug in question.

-People who abuse amphetamines or take prescribed amphetamines for a long period of time are at increased risk for developing an addiction.
-A person who develops a tolerance to their current dose of amphetamine and must increase that dose to get the same effects as before can be said to be developing a dependency on the drug.
+People who abuse amphetamines or take prescribed amphetamines for a long period of time are at increased risk of developing an addiction.
+A person who develops a tolerance to their current dose of amphetamine and must increase that dose to get the same effects as before may have a dependency on the drug.
 Establishing a pattern of tolerance and dose increase often paves the path to full-blown physical dependency and, often, addiction.
 Physical dependency is not the same as addiction if the psychological dependency is not present.

 A person can also quite easily develop a psychological dependency on the drug.
 In the case of amphetamines, a person might feel they “need” the drug to perform better at work or school.
 These drugs are known to increase alertness and energy.
 When a person feels a compulsion to use amphetamines and mentally relies on them on a regular basis, they may have developed a psychological dependency on them.
 Amphetamine abuse typically precedes amphetamine addiction, but the time it takes for addiction to develop varies from person to person, the amount of the drug they abuse, and the manner in which they abuse it.

 A person may not be aware that they have developed an addiction.
 Often, people who are addicted believe they have control over their drug use.
-Regardless of their own thoughts on their drug use, though, they can be diagnosed as “addicted” if they have developed both physical and psychological dependencies on the drug.
-A surefire way to diagnose the physical dependency is the presence of withdrawal symptoms if the amphetamine is not taken within a certain period of time.
+Regardless of their own thoughts on their drug use, though, they may receive a substance abuse disorder diagnosis if they have developed both physical and psychological dependencies on the drug.
+A surefire way to diagnose physical dependency is the presence of withdrawal symptoms if the amphetamine is not taken within a certain period of time.
 It may be harder to establish the mental dependency, but often, people addicted to powerful amphetamines will repeatedly try to quit but fail.
 They may feel preoccupied throughout the day with using the drug or obtaining a supply of the drug.

-When a full-blown addiction sets in, it can be recognized by many of these signs and symptoms:
+When a full-blown addiction sets in, the individual may exhibit many of these signs and symptoms:

 - Mood swings